-In a recent quarterly 2015 report, the US Food and Drug Administration (FDA) stated that major deficiency letters were issued to 67% of premarket approval applications.
+According to a report from the US Food and Drug Administration (FDA), major deficiency letters were issued to 67% of premarket approval applications.
 Such deficiencies in applications can hold up premarket approvals - sometimes more than 180 days.

 It is worthwhile to explore if such delays can be avoided by submitting accurate and good quality applications to the FDA.

-The Center for Devices and Radiological Health (CDRH), a division of the FDA, ascertains the safety and effectiveness of medical devices prior to their marketing.
-The CDRH also provides various guidance documents and advice to the medical device industry regarding basic requirements for the approval.
+The Center for Devices and Radiological Health (CDRH), a division of the FDA, ascertain the safety and effectiveness of medical devices prior to their marketing.
+The CDRH also provides various guidance documents and advice to the medical device industry regarding basic requirements for approval.

 Depending on the type of medical device, an appropriate premarket submission needs to be filed.
-Here we discuss two most common types of premarket submissions:
+Here, we discuss the two most common types of premarket submissions:

 510 (k) Submission or Premarket Notification: